 In her circle, Bili Balogun was the friend who always filled her friends in on the newest, under-the-radar beauty brands.
 That’s what gave her the idea to start Tribe Beauty Box, a service that makes it possible to test out new makeup from established, indie, and up-and-coming female-owned brands.

-Every box comes with five to eight items, and the lineup of products is hand-selected by Tribe Beauty’s team; the company curates the box with essentials, as well as trendy releases.
+Every box comes with at least five items, and the lineup of products is hand-selected by Tribe Beauty’s team; the company curates the box with essentials, as well as trendy releases.
 Best of all, every product in the box is cruelty-free.

 While each box is worth more than roughly $125, you can snag it for a little less than about $35.
 As it ships out every other month, you can expect to receive a box in February, April, June, August, October, and December.

-Launched in May 2020, Femailer is a new quarterly box that offers subscribers five to eight deluxe- or full-sized premium products (valued at around $120) for roughly $30 every season.
+Femailer is a quarterly box that offers subscribers five to eight deluxe- or full-sized premium products (valued at around $120) for roughly $30 every season.

 The brand is led by Ashlee Gomez, who previously worked on the multicultural marketing team at Revlon and attended cosmetology school at Paul Mitchell The School Atlanta.
 Gomez is also the visionary behind Impressions of Beauty, an organization that connects diverse college women with beauty experiences and programming.
 So, it’s safe to say Gomez knows a thing or two about beauty for women of color.